BPTIlt/NERF_for_difficult_objects/README.md

 # NERF_for_difficult_objects
-NERF application to recover shiny and transparent objects
+NERF application to recover geometry of shiny and transparent objects.